Teuton2015/RepData_PeerAssessment1/PA1_template.md

 The assignment report will provide answers to the issues detailed below.

 ## Loading and preprocessing the data
-1. Set R working directory using using the setwd() function.
+1. Set the correct R working directory with the setwd() function.

-2. For loading the data stored in the csv file in the working directory with the read.csv() function:
+2. For loading the data stored in the csv file in the working directory use the read.csv() function:

 ```r
 # Clear the workspace